 |spinetoram (Radiant SC 1)||0.033 - 0.0625||4.25 - 8 oz||7|

 |spinetoram, methoxyfenozide (Intrepid Edge)||See label||6 - 8 oz||9|

 |spinosad (Blackhawk 36% WDG)||0.056 - 0.072||2.4 - 3.2 oz||7|

 *Most pyrethroid insecticides provide some suppression of fall armyworm infestations, and using the highest labeled rates or a tank mixture with products listed above will often improve control.

 - Bt cotton varieties provide good but variable levels of control.
 Insecticide applications may be needed in some cases, particularly in flowering cotton.

-- Insecticide applications can be terminated when cotton has accumulated 400-450 DD60s past NAWF5 (NAWF5 = average of 5 or fewer nodes above a first position white flower).
+- Insecticide applications can be terminated when cotton has accumulated 400-450 DD60s past NAWF5 (NAWF5 = average of 5 nodes above a first position white flower).